saharafathelbab/Javascript30/README.md

 #### Flex Panel Gallery

 Following tutorial - used css classes, created within css for transform transition  and used JavaScript for toggling.

+#### Type Ahead

+Following tutorial - fetched data from json file and used regex expresions to change the way certain data appeared to the user as well as addEvenListener event.